 - There can be only one passenger in the vehicle, unless the passenger is over 21 with a valid license, or is an immediate family member or for approved school transportation

 - Use of a mobile device is prohibited

 Intermediate Unrestricted License (Level 2)

-At the age of 18 or when the teen graduates high school the license can be upgrade to a full license without the intermediate stamp and with no restrictions.
+At the age of 18 or when the teen graduates high school the license can be upgraded to a full license without the intermediate stamp and with no restrictions.

 Teen drivers must submit an affidavit signed by a parent or legal guardian guaranteeing financial responsibility.
-Parents who choose to revoke financial responsibility must sign a form requesting that the teen’s license be cancelled.
+Parents who choose to revoke financial responsibility must sign a form requesting that the teen’s license is canceled.